pixelmatix/smartmatrix-docs/SmartMatrix/docs/shop.md

 **Singapore**
 [SGBotic](http://www.sgbotic.com/index.php?dispatch=products.view&product_id=1776)

-If you are a distributor reselling the SmartMatrix Shield, please let us know so we can add a link to this page.
+If you are a distributor reselling the SmartMatrix SD or original SmartMatrix Shield, please let us know so we can add a link to this page.